If you've finally built up some equity and are not sure whether you can afford an investment property, read on to calculate your costs.

 Before you start

-Once you have a clear vision of where you want your investment strategy to go, knowing if you can afford it or not will become clear.
+Once you have a clear vision of where you want your investment strategy to go, knowing if you can afford it will become clear.